Abbas seeks legitimacy in Palestinian strategy splurge

 The unity accord was the second time in a month that Abbas had blindsided his U.S. allies, following, as it did, his sudden signature of 15 international conventions in a move intended to boost Palestine's statehood credentials.

-The Palestinian leader said he was forced to take the unilateral step because Israel had failed to honour its pledges - a position that at the time Washington appeared to accept.
+The Palestinian leader said he was forced to take the unilateral step because Israel had failed to honor its pledges - a position that at the time Washington appeared to accept.

 Abbas says there are almost 50 other treaties that he might yet sign, including an application to join the International Criminal Court in the Hague - a platform the Palestinians might use to pursue Israel for its prolonged military occupation.